 IOTDC states that although not independently certified with an Uptime Institute Tier 3 credential, the Port Melbourne facility will be audited as concurrently maintainable to provide customers surety of the quality of services provided.

-According to IOTDC, customers with immediate needs for certified or arms length qualified data centre services in Victoria and the NT, or customers looking to secure quick moving capacity in these regions can register their interest immediately.
+According to IOTDC, customers with immediate needs for certified or arms length qualified data center services in Victoria and the NT, or customers looking to secure quick moving capacity in these regions can register their interest immediately.